cobilab/magnet/README.md

     License v3 <http://www.gnu.org/licenses/gpl.html>.
 There
     is NOT ANY WARRANTY, to the extent permitted by law.
 ```
-Magnet uses standard ouput stream, hence, its output can be directly integrated
+MAGNET uses standard ouput stream, hence, its output can be directly integrated
 with pipelines.

 If you are interested in the topic of "metagenomics" and "ancient DNA", you can read the